2 Investigators: Are Rideshares Increasing Traffic Congestion?

 It showed the number increasing from 40,000 in December 2015, to 60,000 in December 2016 and nearly 69,000 in December 2017.

-“The only reason you have a higher number of vehicles in the fold is because the consumers are requesting the ride,” said Rosie Escarona, who is the head of the city’s Department of Business Affairs and Consumer Protection.
-“In terms of congestion, it requires greater investigation.”
+“The only reason you have a higher number of vehicles coming into the fold is because the consumers are requesting the ride,” said Rosa Escareno, who is the head of the city’s Department of Business Affairs and Consumer Protection.
+“In terms of the congestion on the road, it requires a greater investigation.”

 And she says the city is willing to study it and figure out solutions.
 But, the fact remains, drivers are frustrated.
 With buses and bike lanes crisscrossing the city now, congestion is heavy and we still don’t know how much ridesharing is contributing to the problem.